 - 2018/19 Second place in the Diversity Award

 The Victoria Camera Club placed 2nd for the Diversity Award this year.
 There were 646 images entered from 65 clubs, 45 from the US, and 20 international entries.
 Three of our members won individual awards: Evan Guengerich had a First in Category (mammal-bear) for Sibling Rivalry, Mary-lee Sampson had a Merit award for Johnston Canyon (landscapes-waterscapes), and Mike Wooding had a First in Category (invertebrate-dragonflies) for Emma's Dancers Mating.
-(Gallery at right)
+(See the gallery)

 - 2017/18 Victoria Camera Club Wins the Diversity Award!